djdinnebeil/auto_core/readme.md

 - _c - this indicates a class for the component
 - _t - this indicates a thread for the component

-The main component will have:
+For example, the main component will use `sp.cxx` while the Spotify component uses `sp_x.cxx`
-sp.ixx
-while the external component will have: sp_x.ixx

-The components talk to each other through pipes.

-Modules that are shared are marked by adding a \hardlink tag.
+The components communicate with the main component by using named pipes.
+There is a separate `pipes_x.ixx` for the core components.

 ## Adding a New Component